PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Simple Channel - second commitment](./Simple_Channel4.svg)

-In effect, this is a double-spend of the anchor transaction output.
-Only one of those transactions can be included in the blockchain.
-Which will it be?
+In effect, this is a double-spend of the anchor transaction TXO, so only one of those transactions can be included in the blockchain.

-Alice would probably prefer for it to be commitment transaction 1 (or even better a refund transaction).
-However, the commitment transactions' witnesses require Bob's signature, which Alice doesn't have.
-The refund transaction can't be included until the channel has expired, so Alice can't broadcast that either.
-Alice therefore isn't able to broadcast anything.

-How about Bob?
-He has commitment transaction 1 and commitment transaction 2, as well as Alice's signatures for both.
-He could add his own signature to either of those transactions and have a complete witness, which he could then broadcast to the network.
-He'd almost certainly prefer the transaction which gives him 0.02 BTC over the transaction which gives him 0.01, so he'll likely never need commitment transaction 1 and can throw it away.
-If he wants to close the channel at any time, he can now broadcast commitment transaction 2 instead.
+Let's check the commitment state properties again:

+1. Both parties now agree that Alice's balance is 0.98 BTC and Bob's balance is 0.02 BTC.
+2. Both parties have an escape route: Alice can escape by broadcasting her refund transaction and claiming 1 BTC (after the channel expiry duration), and Bob can escape by signing and brodcasting one of the CTxs.
+He'll almost certainly prefer the transaction which gives him 0.02 BTC, so he can throw away CTx1 as soon as he receives CTx2.
+3. Both parties are guaranteed their full balance: Alice gets at least 0.98 BTC in both escape paths.
+Bob can guarantee he'll get 0.02 BTC by broadcasting choosing to broadcast CTx2 (and not broadcasting CTx1!), and making sure CTx2 is broadcast before Alice broadcasts the refund transaction.
+Alice doesn't have Bob's signature for any of the CTxs, so can't broadcast an old CTx that pays Bob a lower balance.

 Alice can continue paying Bob through the payment channel in this fashion.
-Each time she wants to pay another 0.01 BTC to Bob, she constructs a new commitment transaction from the same anchor transaction output and sends it to Bob.
+Each time she wants to pay another 0.01 BTC to Bob, she constructs a new CTx from the same anchor transaction output and sends it to Bob.

 ![Simple Channel - multiple commitments](./Simple_Channel5.svg)

 This continues until one of the following happens:

-1. Bob wishes to close out the channel, and so signs and broadcasts the most recent transaction
+1. Bob wishes to close out the channel, and so signs and broadcasts the most recent CTx.
-2. the funds in the channel are exhausted and the most recent commitment transaction sends 1 BTC to Bob and 0 to Alice.
-At this point, Bob should just sign and broadcast that commitment transaction and collect the 1 BTC.
+2. the funds in the channel are exhausted and the most recent CTx sends 1 BTC to Bob and 0 to Alice.
+At this point, Bob can just sign and broadcast that CTx and collect the 1 BTC.
 3. The payment channel expiry duration is reached.
 At this point Alice can reclaim all of the funds in the channel.
-Bob should never let this happen, so should sign and broadcast the latest commitment transaction well before the expiry duration.
+Bob should never let this happen, so should sign and broadcast the most recent CTx well before the expiry duration.

 The advantage of this style of payment channel is that it is extremely simple.
-The locking script is essentially either a two-of-two multisig in the spend branch, or a P2SH with relative timelock in the refund branch.
-Commitment transitions are achieved simply by Alice constructing and signing new commitment transactions and sending them to Bob.
+The anchor TXO locking script is essentially either a 2-of-2 multisig in the spend branch, or a P2PK with relative timelock in the refund branch.
+Commitment transitions are achieved simply by Alice constructing and signing new CTXs and sending them to Bob.

 The channel is also almost entirely passive from Bob's point of view.
-He simply needs to keep hold of the commitment transactions, and then sign and broadcast the most recent one when he's ready to close the channel.
+He simply needs to keep hold of the most recent CTx, and then sign and broadcast it when he's ready to close the channel.
 Simple channels should be very straightforward for wallets and applications to implement.

-#### Redeeming a Commitment transaction
+#### Redeeming a Commitment Transaction

-To redeem a commitment transaction, Bob broadcasts the transaction with the following unlocking script:
+To redeem a CTx, Bob broadcasts the transaction with the following unlocking script:

 ```
 <Alice's sig> <Bob's sig> 1
 ```

-#### Redeeming the refund
+#### Exercising the Refund Branch

-After the payment channel expiry duration, Alice can get a refund for the contents of the channel by constructing a refund transaction.
-This takes the anchor transaction output as its input and sends all the funds to her public key.
+In mainline payment channel operation, the Refund Branch should never be exercised since doing so denies Bob his full balance.
+However, if Bob stops responding, Alice can reclaim the full funds in the channel by constructing and broadcasting a refund transaction (after the channel expiry duration).
+This refund transaction takes the anchor transaction TXO as its TXI.
 The unlocking script for the transation is:

 ```
 <Alice's sig> 0